Honor Black History Month at Sites & Events

 Tucker Family Cemetery

-The Tucker Family Cemetery is the resting place for descendants of William Tucker, the first recorded baby of African descent baptized in English North America.
-His parents were among the first enslaved Africans to arrive at Point Comfort in 1619.
+William Tucker, the first recorded baby of African descent born to be baptized in English North America.
+He was the son of Anthony and Isabella who were among the first “twenty and odd” Africans to arrive at Point Comfort aboard the White Lion in 1619.